hddm-devs/hddm/docs/intro.rst

 decision making when more than two responses are possible.
 Moreover, unlike the DDM, the LBA drift process has no intra-trial variance.
-RT variability is obtained by including inter-trial variability in the drift-rate and the starting point distribution (see figure :ref:`lba`).
+RT variability is obtained by including inter-trial variability in the drift-rate and the starting point distribution.
 Note that the simplifying assumption of a noiseless drift-process simplifies the math significantly leading to a computationally more efficient likelihood function for this model.

 In a simulation study it was shown that the LBA and DDM lead to similar results as to which parameters are affected by certain manipulations (:cite:`DonkinBrownHeathcoteEtAl11`).

-.. _lba:

 .. figure:: lba.png